State of Washington Classified Job Specification

 See NATURAL RESOURCE SPECIALIST 1.

-Serves as the designated region intensive management forester; manages the region's Computerized Geographic Information System which produces data that aids field foresters in resource management; provides silvicultural prescriptions and plantation maintenance assistance and training on new intensive management developments;
+Serves as the region intensive management forester; manages the region's Computerized Geographic Information System, which produces data that aids field foresters in resource management; provides silvicultural prescriptions and plantation maintenance assistance and training on new intensive management developments;

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-A Bachelor’s degree in forestry or area of specialty and two to three years of professional experience in a program area or specialty area.
-For some positions, paraprofessional experience as an Administrative Assistant in natural resources may substitute for the professional experience; three years of paraprofessional experience to two years of professional experience.
+A Bachelor’s degree in natural resources or area of specialty and two years of professional experience in a natural resource program area.
+For some positions, paraprofessional or technical experience in natural resources may substitute for the professional experience; three years of paraprofessional or technical experience to two years of professional experience.

 Class Specification History